cloudmesh/cloudmesh1/webui/pages/faq.rst

 :But I am a super java developer and do not have any knowledge about the above can I not just get paid for learning the above technologies?:

-  In case we would hire you, you are responsible to learn such technologies in your freetime.
-It is a prerequisit for participation.
+  In case we would hire you, you are responsible to learn such technologies in your free time.
+It is a prerequisite for participation.
 We offer independent studies.

 :I am at a different university.
 Can I get a paid internship with you?: